atom-morgan/atom-morgan.github.io/blog/2018-05-29-hello-world-in-javascript.md

 ### Text editor

 One of the first things you'll need before we begin writing code is a text editor to write your code in.
-Two popular choices at the moment are [Visual Studio Code](https://code.visualstudio.com/) and [Sublime Text](https://www.sublimetext.com/3).
+Two popular choices at the moment are [Visual Studio Code](https://code.visualstudio.com/){:target="_blank"} and [Sublime Text](https://www.sublimetext.com/3){:target="_blank"}.
 Either one of these will do just fine—they're largely a matter of personal preference.

 Visual Studio Code is 100% free and open-source.
 Sublime Text is free to download as well but there is an $80 fee for a license which you'll inevitably see in a prompt if you use Sublime Text long enough.

 ### Terminal

 Next you'll need to get a terminal emulator for the command-line work we'll be doing.
-If you're on Mac, I'd recommend [iTerm2](https://www.iterm2.com/) but you're welcome to use the default terminal application provided by Apple.
+If you're on Mac, I'd recommend [iTerm2](https://www.iterm2.com/){:target="_blank"} but you're welcome to use the default terminal application provided by Apple.

 ### Git

-The last thing you'll need to do is install [Git](https://git-scm.com/).
+The last thing you'll need to do is install [Git](https://git-scm.com/){:target="_blank"}.
 Git is an open source version control system which allows you to track changes in source code and coordinate working on these files among a team.
-You'll be using Git to push your code to [Github](https://github.com) and to clone (or download) existing code repostories that other developers have created.
+You'll be using Git to push your code to [Github](https://github.com){:target="_blank"} and to clone (or download) existing code repositories that other developers have created.
 For now, we'll be using Git and Github to manage the code we write in this tutorial.

 <div class="box">
 Don't stress too much about Git at the moment.
 The commands you'll need to use Git will be provided for you in this tutorial.
 We'll take a closer look at Git in a later tutorial.